cpetersen/srt/README.md

 # SRT [![Build Status](https://travis-ci.org/cpetersen/srt.png?branch=master)](https://travis-ci.org/cpetersen/srt)

-SRT stands for SubRip text file format, which is a file for storing subtitles.
-This is a Ruby library for manipulating SRT files.
+SRT stands for SubRip text file format, which is a file for storing subtitles; This is a Ruby library for manipulating SRT files.
+Current functionality includes `parsing`, constant, progressive and framerate-based `timeshifting` and `splitting`.

 ## Installation